Why I do what I do...

-After 20 years of selling my “tame” pieces I decided that for my next art show I would dump the jewelry line and put my secret weirdness out there for the real life public to see.
+After 20 years of selling my “tame” jewelry pieces I decided that for my next art show I would dump it and put my secret weirdness out there for the real life public to see.
 I was ready to fully be me.
-In my picture up there, you can see some of those early pieces.
+(In my picture up there, you can see some of those early pieces).

-People who visited my studio show loved the new work.
+Visitors to my studio show loved the new work.
 But I soon learned that they loved it on my walls, not theirs.
-I wondered… Maybe they weren’t ready to fly their freak flag in the same way that I hadn’t been?
+I wondered… Maybe they also weren’t ready to fly their freak flag in the same way that I hadn’t been?

 That dismal show set me on a new mission.

-I needed to find a way to help people remind themselves that life is too short to not always have things around you that make you smile.
+I needed to find a way to help people remind themselves that life is too short to not always have the things around them that make them smile.